Chengdu protests of 1989: June 4–8

-On June 4, the Chengdu Public Security Bureau “announced that traffic into the square on People’s South Road would be halted.”
+On June 4, the Chengdu Public Security Bureau “announced that traffic into the square on People's South Road would be halted.”
 After the announcement more than half of the 300 students sitting in front of the square left.
 The police forced the 51 remaining students to leave at 7:45 that morning.
 Later on that morning 2000 students from “Sichuan University, West China Medical University, Chengdu University of Science and Technology, and Sichuan College of Education” marched onto People's Road.

 The students held banners that read “Blood debts must be repaid in blood,” “Seven thousand Beijing students were suppressed,” and “Give us back our fellow students.”
-Their march was stopped by a line of police who used tear gas and electric prods to quell the protest.
-By 3p.m, “the precinct station on People’s East Road was set on fire” and “the station and some nearby stores and restaurants burned to the ground.”
+Their march was stopped by a line of police who, according to eyewitness reports, used tear gas and concussion grenades to control crowds, attacking individual protesters with truncheons, knives and electric cattle prods.
+However, unlike Tiananmen, there was "little gunfire".
+By 3p.m, “the precinct station on People's East Road was set on fire” and “the station and some nearby stores and restaurants burned to the ground.”

 The fires continued on June 5 with the burning of a shopping mall in southwest Chengdu, the Rose Empress Restaurant, a movie theatre, and two police stations.
 The next day the newspaper kiosk in front of the Rose Empress Hotel was also set on fire.
 There was also a lot of damage done to state property, like police trucks and ambulances.
+An eyewitness claimed that ambulances were "prevented from functioning" and hospitals were ordered not to accept wounded protesters.

 On June 6 “five thousand students left their campuses.”
 Many of the shops were closed.
 Three hundred police from Public Security and the People's Armed Police arrested the suspects who set fire to Sichuan Exhibition Hall and robbed the Tiancheng Jewelry store.

 On June 7, in a news report published by the Sichuan Daily, that the provincial and municipal governments “resolutely attacked a tiny minority of criminal elements hellbent on sowing destruction and mayhem” and that the students “welcomed the provincial and city governments’ decisive measures in sternly attacking the beating, smashing, looting, and burning by illegal criminal elements.”
 The report also stated that the province and city are taking steps to insure “social safety networks among the masses.”

 By June 8, the city had calmed down and “traffic [was] back to normal.”